Chart Color Schemes

 Household Composition

-Strathfield - East features high concentrations of group households, with a higher-than-average median household size
+Strathfield - East features high concentrations of group households, with a fairly typical median household size

-Family households account for 61.6% of all households, including 23.6% couples with children, 27.2% couples without children, and 6.6% single parent families.
-Non-family households constitute the remaining 38.4%, with lone person households at 21.9% and group households comprising 16.5%.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.5.
+Family households constitute 61.6% of all households, including 23.6% couples with children, 27.2% couples without children, and 6.6% single parent families.
+Non-family households account for the remaining 38.4%, with lone person households at 21.9% and group households comprising 16.5%.
+The median household size is 2.7 people, aligning with the Greater Sydney average.

 Frequently Asked Questions - Households